gchure/phd/docs/src/chapter_02/section_06_methods.md

 carried a kanamycin resistance gene and were integrated into the *galK* locus of the chromosome using $\lambda$ Red recombineering @sharan2009.
-The *lacI* gene was constitutively expressed via a P$_\text{LtetO-1}$ promoter , with ribosomal binding site mutations made to vary the LacI copy number as described in  using site-directed mutagenesis (Quickchange II; Stratagene), with further details in .
-These <span>*lacI*</span> constructs carried a chloramphenicol resistance gene and were integrated into the *ybcN* locus of the chromosome.
-Final strain construction was achieved by performing repeated P1 transduction  of the different operator and *lacI* constructs to generate each combination used in this work.
+The *lacI* gene was constitutively expressed via a P$_\text{LtetO-1}$ promoter [@lutz1997], with ribosomal binding site mutations made to vary the LacI copy number as described in @salis2009a using site-directed mutagenesis (Quickchange II; Stratagene), with further details in @garcia2011.
+These *lacI constructs carried a chloramphenicol resistance gene and were integrated into the *ybcN* locus of the chromosome.
+Final strain construction was achieved by performing repeated P1 transduction [@thomason2007]  of the different operator and *lacI* constructs to generate each combination used in this work.
 Integration was confirmed by PCR amplification of the replaced chromosomal region and by sequencing.
-Primers and final strain genotypes are listed in the supplemental Chapter 7.
+Primers and final strain genotypes are listed in supplemental Chapter 7.

 It is important to note that the rest of the *lac* operon (*lacZYA*) was never expressed.
 The LacY protein is a transmembrane protein which